PavitInfoTech/pavit-info-tech/API.md

 -   POST /api/auth/password/reset (or POST /auth/password/reset if `API_DOMAIN` is set)

-    -   Body: { email, token, password, password_confirmation }
+    -   Body: { email, token, password_hash, password_hash_confirmation }
+    -   Note: password_hash must be a 64-character SHA-256 hex hash of the new password
-    -   Behavior: verifies the reset token, ensures it is not expired (2 hours), updates the user's password, deletes the token, and returns a new API token so the user is authenticated immediately.
+    -   Behavior: verifies the reset token, ensures it is not expired (2 hours), updates the user's password hash, deletes the token, and returns a new API token so the user is authenticated immediately.
     -   Success (200): { status: 'success', message: 'Password reset successfully', data: { user: {...}, token: '<plain-text-token>' } }

 -   POST /api/auth/verify/send (or POST /auth/verify/send if `API_DOMAIN` is set)